Hairdressers insurance UK

+Hairdressers insurance UK

 Does a mobile hairdresser need insurance in the UK?

 Not everyone is able to visit the hair salon and others just prefer having their hair styled in the privacy of their own home.
 A mobile hairdresser by definition is mobile and can go the client's home or visit a hospital to provide their valuable service to their clientele.
-Unless you employ staff as part of your mobile service you are not required by law to have insurance.
-However, as you are working with the public you should consider public liability insurance, a cover aimed to protect you against third party claims.
-Please note these claims can be substantial.
+Unless you employ staff you are not required by law to have insurance.
+However, as you are working with the public you should consider public liability cover.
+Mobile hairdresser insurance with public liability will protect your business against third party claims.

 What does a standard hairdressers insurance include?

-The hairdresser needs financial protection against third parties that could file a claim against them.
+The hairdresser needs financial protection against third parties that file a claim against them.
 It is referred to as public liability cover.
 This protection can be up to £10 million.
 The coverage will take care of the legal fees of fighting a claim where a third party states they have been hurt, their property damaged and place the blame on the hairdresser.
 This cover also will pay out any settlement.